Table of Contents

 These events are raised before/after the code in a specific

-is executed.
-The context
+Step is executed.
+The context argument passed

 to functions associated with either of these events provides a

-field which yields the text of the step which is about to get
+text field which yields the text of the step which is about to get

 executed (resp. just finished executing).